pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_tail.hbs.md

 ### <a id="tail-timestamp"></a> `--timestamp`, `-t`

-Adds the timestamp to the begining of each log message
+Adds the timestamp to the beginning of each log message

 ```bash
 tanzu apps workload tail pet-clinic -t